anzy-anzy/cicd-3tier-cloudformation/README.md

 # 🚀 Multi-Region 3-Tier Application Deployment Using AWS CloudFormation & CodePipeline

-## This repository contains the complete implementation of a fully automated multi-region CI/CD pipeline that deploys a 3-tier architecture (VPC → RDS → EC2 Web App) to two AWS regions:
+## This repository contains the complete implementation of a fully automated multi-region CI/CD pipeline that deploys a 3-tier architecture using a costom VPC (VPC → RDS → EC2 Web App) to two AWS regions:

 Development (us-east-1)